menu

 Norfolk is a very small town located in the state of New York.
 With a population of 1,238 people and just one neighborhood, Norfolk is the 715th largest community in New York.
-Norfolk has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Norfolk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Norfolk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norfolk is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Norfolk who work in healthcare suport services (17.80%), law enforcement and fire fighting (12.76%), and teaching (11.87%).